jdrco/jdrco/README.md

 - 👋 Hi, I’m @jdrco
 - 👀 I’m interested in web game development
 - 🌱 I’m currently practicing Javascript, Python, and C++ programming
-- 📫 How to reach me - Email: drueco03@gmail.com
+- 📫 How to reach me - Linkedin: Jared Drueco.

 <!---
 jdrco/jdrco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.